The Pink Panther Show: Series overview

-The Pink Panther Show (1969–1970)
+The Pink Panther Show (1969–1971)

-The first season of The Pink Panther Show (1969–1970) consisted of one The Inspector entry sandwiched by two Pink Panther entries.
+The first season of The Pink Panther Show (1969–1971) consisted of one The Inspector entry sandwiched by two Pink Panther entries.
 The show was "hosted" by The Pink Panther and The Inspector, seen during the opening sequence, which showed a boy driving the Panthermobile from the countryside to Grauman's Chinese Theatre in Hollywood.
 During the journey, images of animals mentioned in the song (rhinoceros, tiger, cats, American mink) are seen alongside clips of the panther from Reel Pink, Come On In!
 The Water's Pink and Put Put Pink.
 Upon arrival, the Pink Panther and the Inspector then disembark from the Panthermobile and enter the famous theatre.
 In the ending credits, the Inspector climbs back into the Panthermobile, but leaves the Pink Panther behind, who is seen chasing after the car.

 The entries utilized for the second season featured complete original theatrical titles.
 With only two exceptions, the first and third cartoons of each episode were Pink Panthers, and second was an Inspector.
 In the two exceptions, the first and third cartoons were Inspectors, and the middle one was a Pink Panther.
-Unlike Season 1, a full laugh track was not used but rather an abridged version using isolated laughs from Season 1 edited onto the soundtrack by DFE (these inferior versions currently in circulation are marked with †).
+Unlike Season 1, a full laugh track wasn't used but rather an abridged version using isolated laughs from Season 1 edited onto the soundtrack by DFE (these inferior versions currently in circulation are marked with †).
 Seasons 1 and 2 were repackaged as a single Season 1 in the 2000s.